tas09009/thredup-scraper-api/README.md

 ### Addresses issues with Thredup's website
-- limited filters within the "petite" category
+- limited filters within the "petite" category such as
 	- not able to search by fabrics
-	- linen/cotton combination
+		-Ex:  linen/cotton combination
-	- 100% wool
+		- Ex: 100% wool
 	- not able to filter out fabrics
+		- Ex: no polyester
-	- no polyester
+		- Ex: no polyester **or** acrylic
-==more issues listed below==

 # Installation
+*Due to testing the scraping component, some of the inputs are hardcoded for now.
+Here are instructions for scraping items for yourself:

-Fork this directory and run the program through the command line.
+1. Fork this directory and then go into the /thredup-scraper-api/code/database_basic_scrape.py file to change the following variables.
+This is the main .py file where everything runs.
-Linux:
-Mac:
+2. Open up thredup.com and search for a category type (Ex: sweaters) and filter out by size and any of the other features you are specifically looking for
+3. Line 32: Copy the url link and replace variable `url_original`
+4. Line 51: range represents page numbers.
+Leave as 1 but change the second number to how ever many pages you want to scrape.
+If there are only 5 pages, then put down (1,6) since it needs to include the 5th page.
+5. Line 187: change the location and name of the csv file to be exported.
+The default location is set to `thredup-scraper-api/datasets/test_runs`
+6. Run the code or run through the terminal:

+- Linux/Mac: `python ~/thredup-scraper-api/code/database_basic_scrape.py`

-Windows:
+- Windows:

+### Things to know:
+- This project doesn't use rotating proxies and HTTP headers due to time/money.
+Therefore, the code has a 5-10 second timer delay to each request being pulled.
+- Scraping one page i.e. 50 items per page, will take 6 to 8 minutes.

 ## Programs
-**basic_scrape.py**
-*webscrapes individual product links from a search page (50 per page) and then parses each product link to pull the following information*

 **thredup_tabs.py**
-***Objective**: Filters out clothing by removing search results with the words: "Polyester”, “Fabric details not available" and "No Fabric Content" on the current thredup search page.*
+**Objective**: Filters out clothing by removing search results with the words: "Polyester”, “Fabric details not available" and "No Fabric Content" on the current thredup search page.

 >**How to use it**
 >- input: url of current page